Experience Level: Beginner

 Contact Hours: 11

-This continuing education seminar is a 2-day course that introduces the participant to the use of biofeedback when treating bladder, bowel, and pelvic floor disorders.
+This continuing education seminar is a one-day course that introduces the participant to the use of biofeedback when treating bladder, bowel, and pelvic floor disorders.
 Participants will become acquainted with an amazing tool to enhance their practice.
 In this course, we will discuss the history, background/basics, and benefits of biofeedback when used to treat bladder, bowel, overactive pelvic floor, and other pelvic floor disorders.
 We will also review case studies with EMG signal analysis with the help of audience participation.
 The focus of this course will be introducing biofeedback equipment and software, administering a biofeedback assessment, conducting a treatment session, and patient instruction/education utilizing live demonstrations with audience participation.
 In the live lab, participants will experience using a self-inserted vaginal or rectal sensor and will practice sEMG assessments and treatments.
 Resources for additional training and board certification in this area of practice will be provided.
 Lab instructors are board-certified through the Biofeedback Certification International Alliance in Pelvic Muscle Dysfunction.
 This course is also approved for BCIA’s recertification hours for board certification.
-There are 3 hours of pre-recorded lectures that are required prior to the live 8-hour lab (4 hours each day).
+There are 3 hours of pre-recorded lectures that are required prior to the live 8-hour lab.

 ***Equipment required to participate in course: A 2-channel sEMG biofeedback hand-held unit with software on a laptop or computer.
 The participants who are self-hosting will need a vaginal and rectal sensor and abdominal leads.
 If you are attending at a satellite location, this equipment will be provided.